 A supernatural being, conceived sometimes as a dwarf, sometimes as a giant, fabled to inhabit caves, hills, and like places.
 Later, this word came to mean a familiar but impish dwarf.BONNERJEA, Biren.
 Dictionary of Superstitions and Mythology, 1927.

-The site describes the Trolls, among other things, with the appearance of stone, wild hair, and a range of odd characteristics like single eye and multiple heads.
+Mythology.net describes the Trolls, among other things, with the appearance of stone, wild hair, and a range of odd characteristics like single-eye and multiple heads.
 All these characteristics are present in the movie.

 In the tapes, three young students are filming an investigative documentary about a mysterious poacher.
-Bear hunting is a very well state-regulated activity, the suppose poacher is causing an uproar with the licensed bear hunters.
+Bear hunting is a very well state-regulated activity in Norway, so the suppose poacher is causing an uproar with the licensed bear hunters.

-The students are Kalle (Tomas Alf Larsen) the camera operator, Johanna (Johanna Mørck) the audio operator and Thomas (Glenn Erland Tosterud) the interviewer.
+The students are Kalle (played by Tomas Alf Larsen), the camera operator, Johanna (played by Johanna Mørck), the audio operator, and Thomas (played by Glenn Erland Tosterud) the interviewer.

-When the trio finds Hans (Otto Jespersen), the bear poacher, he refuses to talk with them, so the students decide to follow him to finally find out what this guy is really up to.
+When the trio finds Hans (played by Otto Jespersen), the alleged bear poacher, he refuses to talk with them, so the students decide to follow him to finally find out what this guy is really up to.
 That’s when the crew finds themselves in the middle of a troll hunt.

 Troll Hunter is an easy to watch film, listed as Horror-Fantasy, but it’s actually a funny comedy.
 I’m talking about genuine comedy, not the involuntary type like Night of the Lepus.
 It made me laugh from beginning to end.

 The story is very creative, legitimately original, and portrayed uniquely.
 Even though it’s a Found-Footage movie, it’s very different than the others in this sub-genre in almost every aspect.
 The only film I can think of that has similarities with Troll Hunter is 2014’s What We Do in the Shadows.